reiner/massively/content/ideas/_index.md

 ### Drafts of potential hackathon-projects (more details to follow shortly)

-**Linked Open Data** : which "hidden truths" can be made visible when open data can be linked and joined toghether easily?
+**Linked Open Data** : Which "hidden truths" can be made visible when open data can be linked and joined toghether easily?

 **OpenSpending** : What is taxpayers' money spent for?
 Which claims around public spending generally considered valid are facts, which are myths?

 ## Publication as opendata in evaluation

 #### Mobility

-- Detailed data on all the registered motorvehicles since 2012, Canton Zurich
+- ~~Detailed data on all the registered motorvehicles since 2012, Canton Zurich~~ *(not ready until TWIST2018)*
 - Detailed passenger-counts of selected tram stations, City of Zurich
 - Aggregated data on distances covered by bike and routes, Bike2Work Challenge (request pending)

 #### Health